 The Surgical Procedure

-Using the most recent advances in dental implant technology, Dr. Coviello and Dr. Starley are able to place single stage implants.
+Using the most recent advances in dental implant technology, our doctors are able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.
-Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants with crowns at one visit.
-This procedure, called immediate loading, greatly simplifies the surgical process.

 Who Actually Performs the Implant Placement?